chenmiaomiao/leonardsusskind/generated_course_notes/supplementary/quantum_entanglement/2006_fall_part_3/chapters/lecture_01/narrative_map.md

 - The spacetime lattice should not be rushed.
 If one writes the Galilean formulas before letting the frame become a grid of clocks and meter sticks, the lecture’s actual build-up is lost.
 - The invariance checks are easy to flatten into a short summary, but Susskind uses them to justify why Newtonian mechanics takes the form it does.
 That motivational chain matters.
 - The synchronization discussion should not be rewritten as a slick textbook definition.
 The midpoint observer, emitted flashes, and moving observer’s reinterpretation are the lecture’s conceptual engine.
-- The sound objection should survive as a standalone `Question & Answer` subsection.
-If it is absorbed into prose, the lecture loses one of its cleanest tension-and-resolution moments.
+- All four substantive audience exchanges should survive as standalone `Question & Answer` blocks: transported clocks, the common time in the separation calculation, sound synchronization, and the midpoint criterion.
 - The long simultaneity construction is vulnerable to over-compression into “one finds \(t=vx\).”
 The spoken lecture earns that line through a concrete path-tracing argument, and the chapter should preserve that feeling of construction.
 - The late Lorentz derivation should not be over-sanitized.
 The lecture’s rhythm depends on partial knowledge, one-more-step reasoning, and reciprocal back-solving rather than a single polished theorem statement.
 - The close should not drift into later relativity topics.
 This lecture stops at the Lorentz transformation and the nonuniversality of simultaneity, then points ahead to length contraction and time dilation for next time.